atn832/fake_cloud_firestore/test_driver/README.md

 #### Background: why does this need 2 separate invocations

-A Dart runtime cannot use `FieldValue` implementations of both cloud_firestore and cloud_firestore_mocks at the same time.
+A Dart runtime cannot use `FieldValue` implementations of both cloud_firestore and fake_cloud_firestore at the same time.
-This is because cloud_firestore_mocks overwrites `FieldValueFactoryPlatform.instance` to use a customized `FieldValueFactory` to swap FieldValue implementation.
+This is because fake_cloud_firestore overwrites `FieldValueFactoryPlatform.instance` to use a customized `FieldValueFactory` to swap FieldValue implementation.
 The instance field updates `static final _factory` field of `FieldValue` class.
-Because the static final field cannot be updated within one Dart runtime, we need different `flutter drive` invocations for cloud_firestore and cloud_firestore_mocks.
+Because the static final field cannot be updated within one Dart runtime, we need different `flutter drive` invocations for cloud_firestore and fake_cloud_firestore.